Courses in Spain for Brazilians | Courses for adults

 Madrid: the capital of Spain

 One of the most popular destinations to learn Spanish abroad is Madrid.
 As the capital city, it offers many high-quality institutions offering Spanish courses abroad.
-The city boasts prestigious academies, universities and Spanish language programs abroad that are designed for students of all levels, from beginners to advanced.
+The city boasts prestigious academies, universities and the best study abroad programs in Spain!
+The Spanish language programs abroad are designed for students of all levels, from beginners to advanced.

 In addition to its excellent educational institutions, Madrid offers a fascinating cultural environment.
 By studying here, you will have the opportunity to visit the famous Prado Museum, the Retiro Park and explore neighborhoods such as Malasaña and Lavapiés.
 Not to mention the most important thing: you will be able to practice Spanish in everyday life and immerse yourself in the local culture to live like a local.